zinzy/zinzy.website-v3/content/page/biblical-summer-reads-2025.md

 ---

-### Theme 3: On showing up as we are
+### Theme 3: On showing up as we are (work in progress)

-My biggest challenge within Christianity is showing up as I am in a world that often shows me I don't belong in Christianity.
+My biggest challenge within Christianity is showing up as I am in a world that often shows me I don't belong.
 I sometimes feel like I'm passing for Christian, or passing for queer enough, passing for not-traumatised, or passing for not-Black.
 These texts often help me remember that I don't need any of that, that I have just as little real control over my circumstances as anyone else, and that just showing up is good enough.

 Bible passages: